ablueblaze/FM-005-expenses-chart-component/README.md

 ### Current/Continued Development

 - Where in the project am I?
-  Setting up the basic HTML and Readme.
+  Setting up the javascript, and linking the data from the json to the page.

 - What is the next thing being developed?
-  HTML

 - Focus:
   Improve accessability score